Qabel/qabel.github.io/Components-Drop.md

 The server can run on its own, where indicated behind a reverse proxy or in a existing http environment (e.g. PHP, Rails, ...).
 The protocol however can run on arbitrary ports or, in an existing environment, be installed in an arbitrary path.

-#### Authentication
-There must not be an individual authentication of the clients.
-Ideally the access is public, alternatively with an authorization procedure, which does not identify the clients (common token, e.g. a pre-shared key).

 Because of the usage of HTTP on standard ports potential constrictions like blocked SMTP ports can be circumvented.
 Therefore the protocol is hard to block, a little bit more difficult to select/analyze and less meta data is accumulated.